Coupling Conditions for Water Waves at Forks: Reduction of the Shallow Water Equations

-For the mass and the energy conservation laws, we have a similar situation to the one of the nonlinear scalar wave equation, the angles of the fork do not play any role.
-Finally note that the \textsc{Stoker} interface conditions
+For the mass and the energy balance laws, we have a similar situation to the one of the nonlinear scalar wave equation, the angles of the fork do not play any role.
+In the small amplitude limit, the speeds $u_1,u_2,u_3$ are small and the squares can be neglected in the energy relation.
+Then, we recover the Stoker interface conditions (\ref{stoker2}).